Comparative Biomaterials Lab

-We are also interested in applying what we learn from the study of biomaterials to real-life problems faced by modern societies, such as how can we make high performance materials for industry that are sustainable in their manufacture and disposal?
-Animals make materials to suit their needs without the benefit of petroleum and without fouling their environment in the process, and we believe that humans could do the same if we listen to the lessons that animals have to offer.
+We are also interested in applying what we learn from the study of biomaterials to real-life problems faced by modern societies, such as how can we make high performance materials for industry that are more eco-friendly in their manufacture and disposal?
+Animals make materials to suit their needs without the benefit of petroleum and without fouling their environment, and we believe that humans could do the same if we listen to the lessons biology has to teach.

 Photo by Andra Zommers

 Research in the Fudge lab will be featured on PBS's Making Stuff with David Pogue on Oct 23 at 9 pm.
 Here is a trailer for the season in which Julia Herr and Atsuko Negishi make star appearances.

 The Fudge and Gillis labs were featured in the Fall 2013 issue of The Portico, the Guelph alumni magazine.
 Click here for a link to the online article.

 Click here to read an article on the BBC News website on hagfish slime research in the Fudge Lab.

 And here to listen to an ABC news story on our research.

 A crew from the PBS show Nova and host David Pogue were in the Fudge Lab on March 18 filming a piece on hagfish, hagfish slime, and our research on protein fibres.
 David Pogue tweeted this picture of himself and Julia Herr in the lab.
 Both of them seem equally disturbed by the slime (even though Julia has been working with hagfish for over four years now).